dsoloviov/frov-ffpw-time-tracker-filling-tool/README.md

 python dochazka.py
 ```

-Also it is possible to provide custom schedule file:
+Also it is possible to provide custom schedule file and/or custom config file:

 ```
+python dochazka.py -f %absolute_path_to_schedule_file%
+python dochazka.py -c %absolute_path_to_config_file%
-python dochazka.py -f %absolute_path_to_file%
+python dochazka.py -c %path_1% -f %path_2%
 ```

 Please make sure that appropriate username and password are provided in __config.ini__.